AzusaOS/apkg/README.md

 For example, package foobar v1.2.3 released as part of the core will be called core.foobar.1.2.3, however core.foobar will also work.

+# Installing

+	curl -s https://raw.githubusercontent.com/MagicalTux/make-go/master/get.sh | /bin/sh -s tpkg

+Note: this is EXPERIMENTAL.
+A lot of stuff is missing.
+Do not use unless you know what you are doing.

 # Database

 Encoding is big endian unless specified.